rahulbakshee/TechMeIfYouCan/_posts/2020-10-16-Deep-Learning-pc-build-beginners-2020.md

 Having a **`local setup`** is what I preferred because I wanted to feel the power at my finger tips, hear the fans running at full speed at extreme loads.
 Also, my (very)old laptop was broken and I needed something new anyhow.

-## How to Select parts for Deep Learning build(or any build)
+## How to Select parts
-The two things which determine what parts you should get for your build
+The two things I think are important for part selection
-  - Budget
-  - Purpose of the build

-`Budget` could be ranging from $500 to $10,000.
+  - `Budget` could be ranging from $500 to $10,000.
 It's up to you how much you can afford at the moment.
+Some people believe in spend lessnow and upgrade later whereas some people believe in wait for money to get accumulated and buy best parts in one shot.

-`Purpose of the build` could be any of the `Deep Learning`, `Gaming`, `Editing` or a combination of them.
+  - `Purpose of the build` could be any of the `Deep Learning`, `Gaming`, `Editing` or a combination of them.
 Where you are going to keep this build?
-Whether you will be SSHing the build?
+Whether you will be physically using or SSHing the build?
 How often you will be using it?

 ## My PC parts list
 There are lots of brands and lots of options/configurations to choose from for a particular part.
-Given my little knowledge of hardware and abundant knowledge feely available on internt it was easy to get lost.
-But with the help of articles, videos, forums and folks on the interent I was able to pull this off.
+Given my little knowledge of hardware and abundant knowledge freely available on internt it was easy to get lost.
+But with the help of lots of articles, videos, forums and folks on the interent I was able to pull this off.

 Due to Covid-19, the availability of parts was big issue and if available in my country the prices were skyrocketing.
 I knew I had to spend more than I anticipated.
 But still I went ahead as I urgently needed a pc/laptop to stay in practice.